davidjb/jcu.me-user-doc/source/introduction.rst

 If you've got feedback about the Research Portfolio or this documentation, please get in touch by contacting the `IT Helpdesk`_ and we'll get back to you as soon as possible.
-Even if you're not a JCU staff member or researcher, you can still send an email to the `IT Helpdesk`_ to send you feedback.
+Even if you're not a JCU staff member or researcher, you can still send an email to the `IT Helpdesk`_ to send your feedback or suggestions.

 .. _IT Helpdesk: http://www.jcu.edu.au/helpdesk